 Dr. Angela Mazaris

 Dr. Angela Mazaris (she/her/hers) is the founding director of the LGBTQ Center at Wake Forest University, where she also teaches in the Women’s, Gender, and Sexuality Studies program.
 As LGBTQ Center Director, she provides education, advocacy, and support to the campus community around issues of gender identity and sexual orientation.
 Dr. Mazaris serves as part of the university’s Diversity and Inclusion Leadership Team, and is committed to creating an institution that welcomes, supports, and engages everyone to his or her fullest potential.
 Dr. Mazaris has a Ph.D. in American Studies from Brown University in Providence, Rhode Island, where she was honored to hold a Jacob Javits Fellowship from the U.S. Department of Education.
 Her teaching and research focus on LGBTQ history, queer theory, public history, and gender studies.
 At Brown she served as the first Coordinator of the LGBTQ Resource Center, and as Graduate Proctor at the Sarah Doyle Women’s Center.
 She was also a member of Brown’s Diversity Advisory Board, where she worked specifically on issues related to first-generation students and social class.
 While in Providence, she served on the board of the Equity Action Fund, Rhode Island’s fund for LGBTQ initiatives.
 Before coming to Wake Forest, Dr. Mazaris served as a Presidential Management Fellow at the Internal Revenue Service and the National Park Service, where she developed agency-wide inclusion and diversity initiatives and prepared policy recommendations.
 At the IRS, Dr. Mazaris was in charge of a special emphasis program for LGBTQ issues – a first for the agency.
-Dr. Mazaris and her partner have three children, and are happy to now call Winston-Salem home.
+Dr. Mazaris has three children and is happy to call Winston-Salem home.

 Kayla (she/her/hers) serves as the Program Coordinator for the LGBTQ Center, where she promotes the Center’s commitments to education, support, and advocacy around issues of sexual orientation and gender identity through developing programming, educational opportunities, and student engagement experiences.
 Kayla received her Master’s degree in Higher Education and Student Affairs from the University of South Carolina in May 2013 and her Bachelor’s degree in Anthropology from the University of Alabama in May 2011.
 Prior to working at Wake Forest University, Kayla served as the Coordinator for LGBT Programs in the Office of Multicultural Student Affairs at the University of South Carolina, where she worked with the Safe Zone education program, coordinated a peer leadership program, and maintained support and advocacy services for students across the institution.
 Kayla lives with her precious adopted pup, Jack, and enjoys reading, running (or tries to enjoy it), and spending time with loved ones.